 Ride Sourcing in Tasmania

-From 7 November 2016, ride-sourcing services will be permitted in Tasmania, subject to a range of conditions.
+From 7 November 2016, ride-sourcing services has been permitted in Tasmania, subject to a range of conditions.

 How do I use Ride-sourcing Services in Tasmania?

 Ride-sourcing services are pre-booked via a smart phone booking application and payment system.
 You need to download an 'app' to use the service.

 The driver is required to hold a current Ancillary Certificate, which means they have been assessed as being a fit and proper person to operate a Public Passenger Vehicle (PPV).

 All ride sourcing vehicles are required to have undergone a vehicle inspection within the last 12 months.